 Up to 4 assignable relay outputs can be programmed into the system and feedback to the transmitter LED indicators during operation.
 These settings require using the infrared IR programmer unit.
-Please contact Magnetek field service for more details.
+See IR programmer manual for more information.

 4.1.12 Pushbutton Function Settings